Marketing Assets for Landing Public Speaking Opportunities

 Collecting and Displaying Testimonials

-Ask for feedback immediately after a talk, webinar, or workshop.
-Encourage short, specific quotes that focus on the tangible impact of your session.
-Video testimonials are particularly persuasive, as they show engagement and enthusiasm.
+Ask for feedback straight after a presentation, webinar or workshop, while it is fresh.
+Nudge people towards short, specific quotes about the tangible impact of your session rather than a generic "great session."
+Video testimonials are the most persuasive of all, because they show real enthusiasm.

 Lead Magnets and Downloadable Resources: Extend Your Value